winerock/frontend-website/README.md

 * Make website more responsive, especially the new product page
 * Learn how to turn features on the homepage into real sliders/carousels
 * Adjust some of the padding and font styles to better match wireframe

+# Authentic Grace 1.0

+The original version of the project was the front-end of the website and was built collaboratively by [Racquel Tung](https://racqcancode.github.io/portfolio-WIP) and [Amy McGowan](https://amymcgowan.dev) as a response to an assigment during Cohort 4 of [The Moms Can: Code School](https://www.momscan.co/).

+More details can be viewed at [this GitHub repository](https://github.com/racqcancode/frontend-website).
+This [first version of the site](https://loving-minsky-8fe614.netlify.com/) was deployed on Netlify.